2004 Holiday Bowl

 The 2004 Holiday Bowl was the third bowl game (also the second of three in California) played of the 2004–05 bowl season on December 30, 2004.
-The game was held at Qualcomm Stadium in San Diego, pitting the Pac-10's California Golden Bears and the Big 12's Texas Tech Red Raiders.
+The game was held at Qualcomm Stadium in San Diego, California, with the Big 12's Texas Tech Red Raiders defeating the Pac-10's California Golden Bears.
 Cal was edged out for a BCS bowl berth by Texas in the last week of the regular season.

 Teams

 In 2004 Cal posted a 10–1 record under head coach Jeff Tedford and quarterback Aaron Rodgers, with their only regular season loss coming against the eventual national champion, USC.
 They finished the regular season ranked No. 4 according to polls, and appeared to have an excellent chance to receive an at-large BCS bowl berth, most likely in the Rose Bowl.
 Under normal circumstances, the Bears, as Pac-10 runner-up, would have had first crack at a Rose Bowl berth since conference champion USC was playing for the national championship.